 The UCLA Internal Medicine Residency Program participates in the National Residency Matching Program [NRMP] and the Electronic Residency Application Service (ERAS) application system.
-Interview selection is based on holistic review of academic performance, clinical skills, letters of recommendation, scholarship activity, community engagement, and personal characteristics.
+Interview selection is based on comprehensive review of academic performance, clinical skills, letters of recommendation, scholarship activity, community engagement, and personal characteristics.

 A completed application includes the ERAS common application form, personal statement, medical school transcript, a dean's letter, and letters of recommendation.
 Letters of recommendation should include a letter from the department of medicine chair (or designee) and at least two additional letters.
 All application materials must be submitted through ERAS.
 The application deadline is November 1.